 How Much Does Radiant Floor Heating Cost?

-Radiant heat flooring is another great way to keep you warm in the winter.
-Radiant floor heating cost can vary depending on the system but averages $3,882 nationally, typically ranging from $1,717 to $6,047.
+Radiant heat flooring is a great way to keep warm in the winter.
+Radiant floor heating cost can vary depending on the system but averages $3,831 nationally, typically ranging from $1,700 to $6,170.

 Floor heating systems were once considered a purely luxury feature, but today, more homeowners are discovering the benefits of installing a radiant floor heating system, especially in bathrooms and kitchens.
-Keep reading to learn all you need to know about radiant floor heating costs.
+Homeowners will want to learn about radiant floor heating costs to determine whether to move forward with this project.

-Radiant floor heating is an alternative method of heating your home—or at least part of your home.
+For those who are unfamiliar with this kind of system, a brief explanation of radiant floor heating may be in order.
+Radiant floor heating is an alternative method of heating a home—or at least part of a home.
 Often relegated to bathrooms and kitchens, it’s an under-floor system that emits heat from the ground up, making floors pleasantly warm to walk on and eliminating drafts from forced air heat ducts or radiators.

-Both water-based and electric systems can save as much as 15 percent on your home heating bill, and they are compatible with all types of flooring and are relatively easy to install.
+Both water-based and electric systems can save as much as 15 percent on home heating bills, and they are compatible with all types of flooring and are relatively easy to install.

 Factors in Calculating Radiant Floor Heating Cost

-Don’t focus so much on installation cost that you forget to calculate the cost of operating each type of system.
-The heating source can make a difference in cost: geothermal, solar, propane, and electric all come with different price tags.
-In addition to the size of the floor you intend to install radiant heating in, the type of flooring can also make a difference in the cost.
+It’s important for homeowners not to focus so much on installation costs that the cost of operating each type of system is forgotten.
+The heating source can make a difference in cost, and geothermal, solar, propane, and electric all come with different price tags.
+In addition to the size of the floor where radiant floor heating will be installed, the type of flooring can also make a difference in the cost.

-There are two basic types of radiant floor heating: electric and hydronic.
-Electric systems average about $11 per square foot installed, while hydronic systems average a little higher, at $13 per square foot.
+The two most common types of underfloor heating systems are electric and hydronic.
+Electric systems cost between $19,000 and $36,000, while hydronic radiant floor heating systems average between $19,000 and $48,000.
 The ability to install the electric system as mats contributes to its lower cost.
 However, when it comes to operating costs, the hydronic system costs less to run because water retains heat for an extended period.
+Other options include geothermal, solar, and propane.

-If you live in a remote area or at a great distance from the contractor’s headquarters, you may have to pay more for the installation because the contractor has to transport laborers and materials.
-If the contractor is located a significant distance from the materials supplier, that could also affect the price you pay.
+Those who live in a remote area or at a great distance from the contractor’s headquarters may have to pay more for the installation because the contractor has to transport laborers and materials.
+If the contractor is located a significant distance from the materials supplier, that could also affect the price.

-The reason the room you choose to install radiant heat flooring in affects the cost is that certain rooms usually have specific types of flooring, which may cost more.
+The reason the room where a homeowner intends to install radiant floor heating affects the cost is that certain rooms usually have specific types of flooring, which may cost more.
 For example, basements typically have concrete floors.
-The average cost of adding radiant heat flooring in a basement ranges from $11,200 to $31,000.
-Although a garage also usually has concrete floors, installation costs are significantly lower, averaging $8,064 to $17,856 because a garage offers easier access.
-Bathrooms and kitchens have the lowest average costs: $1,900 to $5,500 and $2,500 to $7,500, respectively.
+The average cost of adding radiant heat flooring in a basement ranges from $10,000 to $30,000.
+Although a garage also usually has concrete floors, installation costs are significantly lower, averaging $8,000 to $20,000 because a garage offers easier access.
+Bathrooms and kitchens have the lowest average costs: $2,000 to $6,500 and $2,500 to $7,500, respectively.
+Heating a driveway uses a similar process to radiant floors, though the prices will be different; installing a heated driveway costs $3,000 to $25,000.

 Site Preparation, Cleanup, and Debris Disposal